openstack/pbr/doc/source/semver.rst

 I call this system "Semantic Versioning."
 Under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.

-Linux Compatible Semantic Versioning is different from Semantic Versioning in that it does not employ the use of the hyphen in ways that are ambiguous when used with or adjacent to software packaged with dpkg or rpm.
-Instead, it draws from PEP440's approach of indicating pre-releases with leading characters in the version segment.

 Semantic Versioning Specification (SemVer)
 ------------------------------------------